lisa armstrong the telegraph bunion removal procedure patient review

 Minimally Invasive Bunion Removal Surgery

 I ran out of arguments.
 I booked in for November last year.
 The operation went exactly as promised – it was under local anaesthetic, so I could see what was going on.
-I watched in slightly grossed-out fascination as Bianchi broke my bones (no other way to put that), and the bunion that has been with me for decades subsided like a pregnant stomach when the afterbirth slides out.
+I watched in slightly grossed-out fascination as Mr Bianchi broke my bones (no other way to put that), and the bunion that has been with me for decades subsided like a pregnant stomach when the afterbirth slides out.
 And blow me down, I did walk out of the hospital, albeit leaning on my husband, wearing an unacceptably hideous surgical stocking and an unbelievably ugly orthotic shoe (which I secretly loved and which looked like vintage Marni).

 Minimally Invasive Bunion Removal Surgery Aftercare

-The next day, dosed with ibuprofen and paracetamol, which I took for a fortnight to keep the swelling down, I walked to my local high street and back – a distance of about 1.5 miles – and the throbbing made me feat I’d undone everything.
-But Bianchi strongly advises patients to walk as normally as possible because it encourages the bone to heal in correct alignment.
+The next day, dosed with ibuprofen and paracetamol, which I took for a fortnight to keep the swelling down, I walked to my local high street and back – a distance of about 1.5 miles – and the throbbing made me feel I’d undone everything.
+But Mr Bianchi strongly advises patients to walk as normally as possible because it encourages the bone to heal in correct alignment.
 He counsels against high-impact sport for 60 days, however.
-I stuck to a five-sessions-a-week schedule of bespoke yoga (no downward dogs or chaturanga) and online Ballet Beautiful workouts.
+I stuck to a five-session-a-week schedule of bespoke yoga (no downward dogs or chaturanga) and online Ballet Beautiful workouts.
 I worked from home for a fortnight as it felt more comfortable keeping my feet raised, which is harder in the office.
 I changed the binding every two days and kept the bandages dry courtesy of a gruesome waterproof foot umbrella.
 I wore floor-grazing flared trousers, and it’s quite sobering how few people noticed the woeful footwear.

 Two months on, all the bandages were off and I was confronted with the mesmerising reality of a foot with perfectly straight toes.
 This must be how a facelift feels.
 My exercise routine returned to normal – reformer pilates and trampolining included.
-Just in time for the couture shows, 11 weeks after the osteotomy, the swelling was gone and I was back in what Bianchi calls ‘mad-emoiselle shoes’.
+Just in time for the couture shows, 11 weeks after the osteotomy, the swelling was gone and I was back in what Mr Bianchi calls ‘mademoiselle shoes’.
 By early March, everything was 95 per cent normal.

 Minimally Invasive Bunion Removal Surgery Results